Request reviewers with Pickaroo

 Section titled “Other Recipes”Multiple rounds of picking

 Section titled “Multiple rounds of picking”A common workflow is selecting one random reviewer from a project’s team and an additional reviewer from a broader cross-project group.
-You can achieve this by composing two separate Pickaroo jobs together and leveraging the number_of_repicks parameter.
+You can achieve this by composing two separate Pickaroo jobs together.
+Use needs to sequence the jobs so they don’t race, and set extras: false if you don’t want an extra reviewer added on re-runs for either group (each run would get an extra).

 Section titled “Always picking the same reviewers”Some times you don’t want to randomly select reviewers be it from an internal or external team—you want the same reviewers every single time.
 Some teams achieve this by using CODEOWNERS, but depending on what’s ideal for your team you may prefer using Pickaroo to also benefit from the Slack notification.
 This can be done by simply specifying a number_of_reviewers that is equal to or greater than the number of people there is to pick from: